 - Freeze the bacon!
 This makes it so much easier to cut into strips.

-- Don’t overcrowd the pan.
-If you are making a large amount of bacon bits cook it in batches.
+- Don’t crowd the pan.
+If you are making a large quantity of bacon bits, cook them in batches.

-- Cook the bacon on a medium high heat.
-If it’s too hot the bacon can burn and it won’t cook evenly.
+- Cook the bacon on medium-high heat.
+If it’s too hot, the bacon will burn instead of crisping evenly.

 - Let the bacon cool to room temperature before storing it.

-- I keep the bacon grease (refrigerated) to use as needed in other recipes.
+- Keep the bacon grease (refrigerated) to use as needed in other recipes.
+It adds unmatched flavor.

 For More Bacon Recipes